sli/autotable/README.md

 * Ability to enable/disable features
 * A just-ok API!

-## Half-Features (or Free Features?)

-Some features are supported just due to the design of Elm applications.
-As the signals sent by the table are piped into the table's `update` function by the programmer using the table, additional features can be supplied to the table without the table itself supporting them.
-Some examples:

-* Updating the table data (it's in the table state as an `Array`)
-* Remote sorting/filtering/pagination/etc., just return a `Cmd Msg` that can then dispatch a signal that will update the table

 ## Styling

 The table itself does no styling beyond two column widths.
 To style the demo, I